 In 2020, many shrunk the size of in-person weddings from hundreds to dozens, and in some cases, only two.
-While we hope big parties will return in the near future, many of the creative wedding solutions that were born will last for years to come.
-For example, this past year proved that fun, meaningful wedding ceremonies can be done with smaller groups in-person while many more participate via live stream.
+Many of the creative wedding solutions that were born will last for years to come.
+For example, the pandemic proved that fun, meaningful wedding ceremonies can be done with smaller groups in-person while many more participate via livestream.

 Meet the Expert

-This hybrid method will continue to be an option for elderly guests, invitees who simply live too far away or can't make the trip, or even friends living in other countries at the time of nuptials.
+This hybrid method will continue to be an option for elderly guests, invitees who simply live too far away and can't make the trip.
 Simply put, where there are obstacles, there are opportunities to be creative and show your love.

 If you’re reading this, either you or someone you know has the wonderful opportunity to write, record, and share a virtual wedding toast.
 Below is a how-to guide to bringing this version of an unforgettable speech to life.